lammps/lammps/doc/src/compute_sna_atom.rst

 computed by *snad/atom* (these are already summed over all atoms and broken out by type).
 The element in the last column of each row contains the potential energy, force, or stress, according to the row.
-These quantities correspond to the user-specified refence potential that must be subtracted from the target data when fitting SNAP.
+These quantities correspond to the user-specified reference potential that must be subtracted from the target data when fitting SNAP.
 The potential energy calculation uses the built in compute *thermo\_pe*.
 The stress calculation uses a compute called *snap\_press* that is